-It wasn’t too far back in the past that I came to know that Microsoft was amalgamation of two words: Micro-computers and software.
-Someone from Microsoft tweeted that, making me go back to check out the history of a company that started as partnership and went on to become one of the huge business empires.
-This article on History of Microsoft: Company To Corporation comes with a PPT file.
+It wasn’t too far back in the past that I came to know that Microsoft was an amalgamation of two words: Micro-computers and software.
+Someone from Microsoft tweeted that, making me go back to check out the history of a company that started as a partnership and became one of the huge business empires.
+This article on the History of Microsoft: Company To Corporation comes with a PPT file.

-While talking of the history of this mega corporation, we also talk of how it obtained the support of micro-computer manufacturing companies (present day OEMs).
+While discussing the history of this mega-corporation, we also talk of how it obtained the support of micro-computer manufacturing companies (present-day OEMs).
 The history of both Microsoft and Micro-Computers are intertwined.
-Either of them cannot be seen in isolation to get a complete picture.
+Both cannot be seen in isolation to get a complete picture.
 The story starts from 1975 and continues till 2012, where time has again placed both Microsoft and OEMs at a point that needs to be observed a little finely.
 While Microsoft has made its decision, the OEMs are yet to decide on the roads to tread.

 1975: History of Microsoft Corporation – How It All Began